So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 Talk to any homeschool parent and this will be up there in the Top 5 ARRRRRRRRRGH! disadvantages when discussing homeschooling pros and cons.

-If you don’t have a state required curriculum (every state is different), choosing the homeschool curriculum you will use can be completely overwhelming.
+If you don’t have a state required curriculum or list of subjects (every state is different), choosing the homeschool curriculum you will use can be completely overwhelming.

 There are many choices and there are often no “one size fits all” for different learning levels.